 When it comes to something as enormous as all-out East-West nuclear war, The Sum of All Fears does an incredibly bland job of addressing the subject.
 In fact, it is probably the most banal treatment of nuclear war to be seen in any big-budget film on the subject.
 The bomb blast takes place with a surprising lack of affect.
 All we ever see is a wavefront of air causing Ben Affleck’s and The President’s helicopters to crash and a couple of post-blast matte shots of the mushroom cloud rising up over the city.
 Compare this to other films dealing with nuclear war such as On the Beach (1959), Fail-Safe (1964), The War Game (1965), The Day After (1983) and Testament (1983).
+(For more detail on the subject see Films About Nuclear War).
 By comparison, this is a film that shows almost nothing of the sense of devastation and human shock that would occur after such an event.
 The group I sat through the film with found more interest in geek nitpicking the bomb scenes afterwards – like seeing a helicopter merely knocked to the ground by an explosion when any such explosion would treat it like a marshmallow before a flamethrower; whether it would be possible to use a cellphone during the atmospheric disturbance caused by the blast; and how Ben Affleck’s hair and composure manages to remain entirely unruffled while walking through a rain of fallout.

 The Sum of All Fears‘s principal failing was not anything that was particularly its fault but rather its timing.
 It was shot during most of 2001 but not released until May 2002.
 Of course, in September 11, 2001, Osama bin Laden launched his attack on the United States and such things moved out of the realm of fiction and into the real world.
 Coming after such an incident – and one notedly where the real events were much smaller in terms of devastation than the fictional terrorist attack depicted in the film – The Sum of All Fears cannot help but pale in comparison.
 There is nothing in the film that comes anywhere near approximating the sense of psychic shock that ran through the American people, the shock of wondering what on Earth had happened to disrupt the placidity of everyday life and the pained searching for some meaning and certainty to cling to in all of it.
 The reaction of The President here who, unlike George W. Bush, is personally affected and nearly killed in the incident, is mannered to the point of absurdity.